Frequently Asked Questions

 How is convention funded?

-Each year, the CCTCA receives approximately $700,000 in funding from convention fees paid by members of ATA Locals 38 and 55 (currently $60 annually), registrations, exhibitors, and social event tickets.
-Approximately 50% of this income is spent on speaker expenses including honouraria, travel, accommodation, and substitute release costs.
+Each year, the CCTCA receives funding from convention fees paid by members of ATA Locals 38 and 55, registrations, and exhibitor fees.
+This income is spent on speaker fees and expenses including honouraria, travel, accommodation, and substitute release costs.
 Just over 40% goes towards paying for facility rentals, audio-visual costs, shuttle service, and printing.
 The remaining funds are spent to cover the year-round convention planning costs including website maintenance and app development, professional accounting and legal services, meeting costs, and committee member expenses.
-Large amounts of money are spent securing the TELUS Convention Centre and Hyatt Regency years in advance.